 What foods are eaten during Ramadan?

 Food eaten at Iftar and Suhoor varies from culture to culture.
-South Asian Muslims, Middle East, every region where Muslims fast has its own speciality.
+South Asian, Middle East, every region where Muslims fast has its own specialty.
 Fried food is very common but now with awareness, lot of people opts for baked or air fried version.
 Pakoras, samosas, Spring rolls, Kubbay, Flafel are some of the fried delicacies enjoyed.
 Yogurt based dishes and dips are also very popular like Chaat, dahi baras/ phulkis and Labenese Fatteh.

 What is the best food for Iftar?